ehy/Spam_BLIP/readme.txt

 	whether or not it is known that the address is spamming.
 If you enable this option (you should), it might let some spam get through.
-In this case, mark the comment as spam, and use the Spam BLIP option to check existing comments marked as spam (but this has the disadvantage of not being subject to the record TTL, and the address will continually rejected until the comment deleted, or the option is disabled); or use Spam BLIP in concert with another sort of spam filter, such as one that analyzes comment content.
+In this case, mark the comment as spam, and use the Spam BLIP option to check existing comments marked as spam; or use Spam BLIP in concert with another sort of spam filter, such as one that analyzes comment content.
 (Please report any conflict with other, non-DNS blacklist type spam plugins.
 	Note that Spam BLIP is not expected to work in concert with